Learning Management System (LMS)

-This software is used by educational institutions or companies to build educational experiences with their employees or students, in order to promote online learning and track results in a virtual way.
-In organizations, this Learning Management System tool is used to give corporate training on company policies, the product or knowledge that must be acquired to fulfill the functions that the company needs from its employees.
+This software is used by educational institutions or companies to build educational experiences with their employees or students, in order to promote online learning and track results of learning experiences in a virtual way.
+In organizations, this Learning Management System tool is used to give corporate training with training content on company policies, the product or knowledge that must be acquired to fulfill the functions that the company needs from its employees.

 The LMS is a platform designed and developed to improve the distance learning-teaching experience in a virtual environment where you can manage, administer, organize and coordinate learning programs, taking into account the needs of your organization.

 Learning systems started in 1924.
 Then the problem cylinder appeared in 1929, the adaptive teaching system in 1956, the Hewlett Packard desktop computer in 1970, the Internet protocol family in 1982, Softarc, the first LMS software in 1990, the internal open source network, Moodle and the private cloud in 2008, and finally the LMS systems offered in the cloud in 2012.
 The term LMS is used to describe educational information applications.

 The Learning Management System appeared from e-Learning.
 Although it focused on the higher education sector, today it focuses on the corporate market.
 Its first introduction was in the late 1990s with the FirstClass which is recognized as the first learning management system, running on Apple personal computers that allowed students to ask questions and discuss theories presented in learning modules.

 There are several profiles that support the teaching-learning processes that this software shares.

 They are the people they find within the courses, who are acquiring the learning.